HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/reflection.md

 After **YukiHookAPI** 2.x.x released, this function will be deprecated and will no longer be migrated to [YukiReflection](https://github.com/fankes/YukiReflection).

-We welcome all developers to start using [DexKit](https://github.com/LuckyPray/DexKit), which is a igh-performance runtime parsing library for **Dex** implemented in C++, which is more efficient than the Java layer in terms of performance, efficient and excellent, it is still in the development stage, your valuable suggestions are welcome.
+We welcome all developers to start using [DexKit](https://github.com/LuckyPray/DexKit), which is a high-performance runtime parsing library for **Dex** implemented in C++, which is more efficient than the Java layer in terms of performance, efficient and excellent, it is still in the development stage, your valuable suggestions are welcome.

 :::